 The all male, Dutch variety called Gijnlim produces early and quality stems.

 Asparagus Gijnlim is a vigorous variety, producing large crops of deliciously tasty asparagus spears.
 It is an RHS AGM winner and is a vigorous F1 hybrid variety that is high yielding, producing large crops for several weeks.
 The dark green spears with deep purple tips are ready to start picking early in the “asparagus season” and for several weeks afterwards.
 Asparagus Gijnlim is often the go-to variety of choice, regularly grown by PYO farms.
-Richard has selected some certified stock for your garden; meaning plants supplied are free from pests and disease.

 Its essential to choose the right spot for your asparagus bed as it is not ideal to move it later.
 Choose an open, sunny, well-drained site.
 A raised bed is ideal, but fill it with well rotted organic matter, (not green grass clippings), and as much well rotted compost as possible and dig it down two feet and three feet across and add to it some sources of phosphate and potash.